Hymenopus coronatus: Behaviour

-Hugh Cott quotes an account by Nelson Annandale of Hymenopus coronatus which he reports hunts on the flowers of the "Straits Rhododendron", Melastoma polyanthum.
-The nymph has what Cott calls "Special Alluring Coloration", where the animal itself is the "decoy".
-The insect is pink and white, with flattened limbs with "that semi-opalescent, semi-crystalline appearance that is caused in flower-petals by a purely structural arrangement of liquid globules or empty cells".
-The mantis climbs up and down the twigs of the plant until it finds one that has flowers.
-It holds on to these with the claws of its two rearmost pairs of legs.
-It then sways from side to side, and soon various small flies land on and around it, attracted by the small black spot on the end of its abdomen which resembles a fly.
-When a larger Dipteran fly, as big as a house fly, landed nearby, the mantis at once seized and ate it.
+Hugh Cott referenced an early-20th-century account by Nelson Annandale of Hymenopus coronatus, in which he details how the mantis hunts on the flowers of the "Straits rhododendron" (Melastoma polyanthum).
+The nymph has, what Cott calls, "special alluring coloration", where the animal itself acts as a "decoy".
+The insect is pink-and-white (like many orchid blooms), possessing flattened limbs which feature "that semi-opalescent, semi-crystalline appearance that is caused in flower-petals by a purely structural arrangement of liquid globules or empty cells".
+The mantis climbs up-and-down the twigs of the plant until it finds a cluster of flowers.
+It holds-on to these with the claws of its two rearmost pairs of legs.
+It then sways from side-to-side, mimicking the wind; soon, various small flies and insects will land on and around the flowers, attracted by nectar as well as the small, black spot on the end of the mantis's abdomen, which resembles a fly.
+When a larger Dipteran fly—as big as a house fly—was observed landing nearby, the mantis at once seized and ate it.

-Mimicry has been widely discussed since the 1861 description by Henry Walter Bate.
-While the orchid mantis is successful at catching its prey through its color mimicry alone, recent research shows that orchid mantises attract an increased number of natural pollinators when compared to other flowers.
-Labeling these mantises as 'aggressive mimics' with their ability to turn pollinators into prey.
-In a concurrent study, the spectral reflection of orchid mantises were measured using a spectrometer to determine how their colour may be perceived by other animals.
-Adult and juvenile orchid mantises primarily reflected UV-absorbing white and based on visual modelling their colour is indistinguishable from co-occurring flowers from the perspective of pollinating insects.
+Mimicry has been widely discussed since the 1861 description by Henry Walter Bates.
+While the orchid mantis is successful at catching its prey through its color mimicry alone, recent research shows that orchid mantises attract an greater number of natural pollinators when compared to actual flowers, labelling these mantises as 'aggressive mimics' with their ability to turn pollinators into prey.
+In a concurrent study, the spectral reflection of orchid mantises was measured using a spectrometer to determine how their colour may be perceived by other animals.
+Adult and juvenile orchid mantises primarily reflected UV-absorbing white and, based on visual modeling, their colour is indistinguishable from actual flowers (from the perspectives of the pollinating insects).

-The species is reported by Costa, quoting Shelford's 1903 account, to show parental care by guarding the eggs.
+The female of the species is, reported by Costa (quoting Shelford's 1903 account), to show parental care by guarding her eggs.
 Costa asks rhetorically "Why has so little [research] been done on parental care in mantids, such an unexpected and intriguing aspect of their behavior?"

 The camouflage of the orchid mantis probably deceives potential predators, as well as serving as aggressive mimicry of the orchid to help catch insect prey.

 Diet

-The species is carnivorous, mainly catching other insects.
-In the laboratory, it prefers lepidopteran prey.
+The orchid mantis is a carnivorous insectivore, mainly catching other insects.
+In the laboratory setting, it prefers lepidopteran prey.

-Its diet consists of small insects, including crickets, flies, fruit flies, beetles, and stinging insects such as bees.
-Some are cannibalistic, eating their own siblings when one strays too close.
-Mantises should also not be fed any prey larger than their abdomen as it could cause their abdomen to rupture, ultimately leading to death.
+Its diet in nature is much the same as orchid mantises kept in captivity, and consists of small insects like crickets, flies, fruit flies, beetles, and smaller stinging insects such as bees or miniature wasps.
+They may also prey upon caterpillars and other insect larvae.
+Some are cannibalistic, eating their own kind when one strays too close.